CoolCoderCarl/ansible_for_windows/README.md

 Second - you can run this playbook `win_nginx.yaml` which use role `win_nginx` which install nginx for Windows and configure firewall for 80 and 443 ports

 You can fix some variables if necessary for `win_nginx` role in `default` directory

+After all configuration run `ansible-playbook csr-cert-add.yaml` and then `ansible-playbook win_nginx.yaml`